nhartman94/HiggsToBBNtupleProducerTool/README.md

 ```
 python convert-uproot-opendata.py ${TRAINDIR}/ntuple_merged_10.root ${TRAINDIR}/ntuple_merged_10.h5
 ```
 which produces `HDF5` files with different arrays for each output variable.
-Note that during this conversion, only the information for up to 100 particle candidataes, 60 tracks, and 5 secondary vertices are saved in flattened, zero-padded, fixed-length arrays.
+Note that during this conversion, only the information for up to 100 particle candidates, 60 tracks, and 5 secondary vertices are saved in flattened, zero-padded, fixed-length arrays.

 ## Data set content

 Variables are saved to the `ROOT` trees and `HDF5` tables jet by jet.

 The reconstructed jets are clustered using the anti-kT algorithm with R=0.8 from particle flow (PF) candidates (AK8 jets).
 The standard L1+L2+L3+residual jet energy corrections are applied to the jets and pileup contamination is mitigated using the charged hadron subtraction (CHS) algorithm.
-Features of the AK8 jets with transverse momentum pT > 200 GeV and psedorapidity |η| < 2.4 are provided.
+Features of the AK8 jets with transverse momentum pT > 200 GeV and pseudorapidity |η| < 2.4 are provided.
 Selected features of inclusive (both charged and neutral) PF candidates with pT > 0.95 GeV associated to the AK8 jet are provided.
 Additional features of charged PF candidates (formed primarily by a charged particle track) with pT > 0.95 GeV associated to the AK8 jet are also provided.
 Finally, additional features of reconstructed secondary vertices (SVs) associated to the AK8 jet (within ∆R < 0.8) are also provided.

 | Data variable | Type | Description |